-Decentralised mechanical extract fan (d-MEV) also known as a continious running fan is perfect for single applications such as bathroom, kitchens or utility rooms if a (c-MEV) is not suitable
+Decentralised mechanical extract fan (d-MEV) also known as a continuous running fan is perfect for single applications such as bathroom, kitchens or utility rooms if a (c-MEV) is not suitable.

 As this type of system has to work 24 hours a day, 7 days a week, 365 days a year, low noise levels and reliability are critical.

 Our MEV systems are cost-effective and offer many benefits to home-owners:

 - Ideal apartment ventilation solution where there is possibly only one external wall